theochem/horton/doc/download_and_install_linux.rst

 Dependencies
 ------------

-If one is interested in generating the documentation from source, the following packages are also needed:
+If you are interested in generating the documentation from source, the following packages are also needed:

 * Sphinx >= 1.3.1: http://sphinx.pocoo.org/